 This morning, I took the kids to school.
 Then, I came across this awesome stretch of sidewalk.

-The leaves fall from the trees and blown away across the sidewalks.
+The leaves fall from the trees and blow away across the sidewalks.

 It was a lot of fun to walk on the big pile of leaves.
 This reminds me to stop for a while and try be a kid again whenever I can.